Post-conflict reception of war criminals: Latin America

 A number of Nazi war criminals immigrated to various countries in Latin America, including Josef Mengele, Klaus Barbie, and Franz Stangl.
 In 1961, Argentina protested against Israel's abduction of Adolf Eichmann, who was responsible for the deaths of millions of Jews, and initially demanded his return to Argentina.
 Before his abduction, Eichmann openly discussed his crimes with other German immigrants.
 Following his arrest a wave of antisemitic attacks were committed against Argentine Jews.

 Latvia

 Commemoration of the Latvian Legion, a Waffen-SS formation during World War II, is controversial due to the war crimes committed by it.
 Remembrance Day of the Latvian Legionnaires was celebrated as a state holiday from 1998 to 2000.
 Annual marches continue to be held as of 2018 and are opposed by groups such as Latvia Without Fascism.

 Lithuania

-Controversy has arisen around figures such as Adolfas Ramanauskas-Vanagas, Jonas Noreika, and Juozas Ambrazevicius Brazaitis, who are viewed as heroes due to opposing Soviet aggression against Lithuania but who have been accused of Nazi collaboration.
+Controversy has arisen around figures such as Adolfas Ramanauskas, Jonas Noreika, and Juozas Ambrazevičius, who are viewed as heroes due to opposing Soviet aggression against Lithuania but who have been accused of Nazi collaboration.
+Noreika's involvement in the mass murder of Jews has been proven beyond any doubt.
+He directly gave the order to carry out the Plungė massacre, in which 1,700 Jewish men, women, and children were killed.
+In 1997, Noreika, who was executed by the Soviets in 1947, was posthumously the Order of the Cross of Vytis by the Lithuanian government.